What Is Workers’ Compensation?

 Fighting the Insurance Company

 Because you’re technically entitled to all the benefits listed above, a paralysis claim is one of the costliest workers’ comp claims for your employer’s insurer, which is in business to make money for shareholders, not to pay out astronomically expensive claims.
-The insurance company will have a team of lawyers and adjusters whose job is to save the company money by disputing or downgrading your claim.
-They might contend that your injury is not work-related or that your paralysis is the result of a previously existing condition.
-If you’re paralyzed, you’re obviously in no position to go up against these experienced professionals on your own.
-That’s why filing a successful claim for paralysis benefits requires the services of an experienced workers’ comp attorney who can organize and present your medical evidence to prove your injury is work related and negotiate to get you the maximum benefits you need and deserve.
+The insurance company might contend that your injury is not work-related or that your paralysis is the result of a previously existing condition.
+If you’re paralyzed, you’re likely not in a position to go up against these experienced professionals on your own.
+That’s why we recommend the services of an experienced workers’ comp attorney who can organize and present your medical evidence to work to prove your injury is work related and negotiate to get you the benefits you need and deserve.

 Have You Been Injured On The Job In Florence?